majedJh/Project5-Contact-us-form/README.md

 ### Continued development

-I'd to learn how to link my project with a back-end side so I can send the validated data.
+I'd like to learn how to link my project with a back-end side so I can send the validated data.

 ### Useful resources